hspec/hspec/hspec-discover/README.markdown

     BazSpec.spec
 ```

-Other aspects `hspec-discover` are not yet configurable.
-If you need anything
+Other aspects of `hspec-discover` are not yet configurable.
+If you need
-else, write me an email or [open an issue on GitHub]
+anything else, write me an email or [open an issue on GitHub]
 (https://github.com/sol/hspec-discover/issues).

 ## Limitations